NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       run_sub10/run --subpixel-mode 3                   \
      --bundle-adjust-prefix run_ba_sub10/run

+Here we used an outrageous value for ``--ip-per-tile``, as this was a small clip, and likely there are not many matches.
+Normally, a value of 500 for this parameter is sufficient.

 We’ll obtain a point cloud named ``run_sub10/run-PC.tif``.

 We’ll bring the “ground truth” point cloud closer to the initial